 When it comes to tires, 700c are recommended, as they roll better and are generally much faster on paved surfaces.
 Again, if you think you will ride on gravel roads a lot, or if you need shorter stand-over clearance, go for 26” wheels.

 Finally, think about what kind of accessories you will need if any.
-Many hybrid bikes come with fenders, a kickstand, front and back racks, and so on.
+Many hybrid bikes come with fenders, a kickstand, front and rear racks, and so on.
 This is great if you need it.
 Otherwise, it will just add more weight and slow you down.

 Is the Hybrid Bike the Right Type for You?